HM Prison Portland

-HM Prison Portland is a male Adult/Young Offenders Institution in the village of The Grove on the Isle of Portland, in Dorset, England.
+HM Prison Portland is a male adult prison and young offender institution in the village of The Grove on the Isle of Portland, in Dorset, England.
 It is operated by His Majesty's Prison Service.
 The prison was originally opened in 1848 as an adult convict establishment, before becoming a Borstal in 1921, and a YOI in 1988.
-In 2011 it became an Adult/Young Offenders establishment.
+In 2011 it became an adult and young offender establishment.

 History

 Portland's prison opened in 1848 for the holding of adult convicts.
 The purpose of a prison at Portland was largely to make use of convict labour in the construction of the breakwaters of Portland Harbour and its various defences.
 The first convicts, totalling 64, arrived aboard the HM Steamer Driver on 21 November.
 The Admiralty Quarries were developed for convicts to work in and once established, convict labour was providing 10,000 tons of stone per week for use on the breakwaters.
 The conditions within both the prison and its quarries throughout the 19th-century would later help calls for penal reform in the UK, as many prisoners died while quarrying stone.

 From the moment of the prison's inception, the convicts became a tourist attraction.
 The village of the Grove had been developed directly due to the prison, and a number of homeowners decided to open cafes from the upstairs of their houses for tourists to watch the convicts at work.
 In 1869 the government announced that the prison, which was originally intended to be temporary, would become a permanent establishment.
 Although local residents petitioned against this, it did not deter the government's plans.
 Between 1870 and 1872, convicts constructed the now-redundant, Grade II* Listed St. Peter's Church just outside the prison.